tankh99/tp/docs/DeveloperGuide.md

        1. This quickly proved to be very complex because we would need to filter appointments every time a patient or appointment was updated in the list
 2. `FeedbackScore` data representation
    1. A string data type was considered to represent the Feedback Score, however, it simply did not make sense logically-speaking, and thus, we used an Integer instead.
    2. A 0 was considered to represent the null value of a feedback score.
-This was because we did not have any actually null fields in the previous code base, with FeedbackScore being the only nullable field.
-However, having 0 represent the null value is confusing and also prone to error; in case someone decided to edit the feedbaCkScore to any other value, e.g. -1
+This was because we did not have any null fields in the previous code base, with FeedbackScore being the only nullable field.
+However, having 0 represent the null value is confusing and also prone to error; in case someone decides to edit the feedbackScore to any other value, e.g. -1
-3. An observer pattern was considered when implementing the `generateReportList()` fucntionality, however, it was scrapped because it was already implemented via the `ObservableList` fields and implementing the pattern fully would not be worth the refactor
+3. An observer pattern was considered when implementing the `generateReportList()` functionality, however, it was scrapped because it was already implemented via the `ObservableList` fields and implementing the pattern fully would not be worth the refactor

 <!-- @@author tankh99 -->
 ### Command History

 Command history is a feature that aims to improve the user experience for experienced users by allowing them to quickly navigate through their history of commands to make minor changes.
-Many features were inspired from macOS's Bash shell
+Many features were inspired by macOS's Bash shell

 Below is a general user flow of the command history
 <puml src="diagrams/command-history/CommandHistorySequenceDiagram.puml" alt="Command History sequence diagram" />